Understanding the Human Condition

 What does Steve Hargadon mean by 'the enemy who completes us'?

-Steve Hargadon argues that when external adversaries disappear, groups don't return to positive values but instead rapidly generate internal enemies.
-He cites examples like post-Cold War America developing culture wars and post-apartheid South Africa fragmenting internally, showing this process often takes months rather than years.
+Hargadon proposes that when external adversaries are defeated or disappear, groups don't return to positive values but instead rapidly generate internal enemies.
+He cites post-Cold War America's culture wars and post-apartheid South Africa's internal fragmentation as prime examples of this pattern.